cyptnpassira/Federift/docs/design.md

 If a change forces *both* languages to recompile together, it's modelled wrong.
 Add fields under the block owned by one side; the other side ignores unknown JSON keys by construction.

+## Determinism note

+Both halves are seeded from the same scenario seed, and the Python RNG fan-out is stable across runs on the same interpreter.
+The Go engine takes its own seed from the same field.
+If you change the partitioning or the aggregation order, the numeric output changes: keep the seed field in the scenario file when you want a reproducible report.